LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Method

 $\mathcal S$ denotes the dictionary of the pre-trained model.
-The projected prompt is used to construct the instruction for LLM to infer for better prompt candidates in the unconstrained semantic vocabulary space.
+The projected prompt is used to construct the instruction for LLM to infer better prompt candidates in the unconstrained semantic vocabulary space.

-\textbf{Integration with gradient-based optimizer.} Gradient-based optimizer conduct rigorous local-optimal update on the parameter based by back-propagated gradient.
-MaaO infers for promising candidate prompts by analyzing and generating semantic-related prompts based on currently found solutions.
+\textbf{Integration with gradient-based optimizer.} Gradient-based optimizers conduct rigorous local-optimal updates on the parameters based on back-propagated gradient.
+MaaO infers promising candidate prompts by analyzing and generating semantic-related prompts based on currently found solutions.
 We propose a cooperation workflow of the gradient-based optimizer and MaaO in \refalg{maao}.

 We connect the two optimizers in two ways.
-First, the gradient optimizer provides the LLM with the intermediate results in the prompt optimization process, from which LLMs infer for more promising candidate prompts.
+First, the gradient optimizer provides the LLM with the intermediate results in the prompt optimization process, from which LLMs infer more promising candidate prompts.
 The generated prompts by LLMs assemble task-related semantic contents and provide opportunities to break free from local optimal that may encountered in gradient-based optimization.
 Second, we restart the gradient-based optimization by using the prompts generated by the LLM optimizer as new initial values of the gradient optimizer to obtain refined prompts based on the LLM-generated ones.
-By optimizing the prompt based on the two optimizers alternately, it guides the LLM to progressively exploit better prompts in a more promising area of the search space near the previously found good solutions.
+Optimizing the prompt based on the two optimizers alternately guides the LLM to progressively exploit better prompts in a more promising area of the search space near the previously found good solutions.
 The gradient optimizer provides stable convergence for the final learned prompts.
-Note that the overhead brought by our optimization algorithm compared to the original gradient-based prompt tuning is only about dozens (at most 30) of iterations using combined optimizer.
+Note that the overhead brought by our optimization algorithm compared to the original gradient-based prompt tuning is only about dozens (at most 30) of iterations using the combined optimizer.